kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

 ## It's a joke really
 - But I had a meeting this morning, and decided to update my computer.
   Alas, it wouldn't move past the Start screen.
-I scoured ```the Internets``` and found that that had in fact, happened for some users on Ubuntu 18.04.
+I scoured ```the Internets``` and found that that had in fact happened for some users on Ubuntu 18.04.
 So I attempted a fresh install from my USB.

 ## So that took me until around 6pm